westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

 versions are recommended over others.

 * **Long Term Stable (LTS) Versions** Kernel versions 4.14, 4.19 and 5.4 are
-  long term kernel stable versions which will see bug fix back-ports from fixes in the mainline (development) kernel.
+  long term kernel stable versions which include bug fix backports from fixes in the mainline (development) kernel.
 These versions thus benefit from stability improvements developed for higher versions.
-Fixes to the zoned block device support infrastructure are also back-ported to these versions.
+Fixes to the zoned-block-device support infrastructure are also backported to these versions.

-* **Latest Stable Version** While not necessarily marked as a long term stable version, the latest stable kernel version receives all bug fixes being developed with the mainline development kernel version following it.
+* **Latest Stable Version** While not necessarily marked as a long-term stable version, the latest stable kernel version receives all bug fixes developed in the main line of kernel development.
 Except if the version is tagged as a long term support version, back-port of fixes to a stable kernel version stops with the switch of the following version from mainline to stable.
 Using a particular kernel stable version for a long time is thus not recommended.

-For any stable or long term stable kernel version, it is recommended that system administrators use the latest available release within that version to ensure that all known problem fixes are applied.
+For any stable or long term stable kernel version, we recommend that system administrators use the latest available release within that version to ensure that all known fixes are applied.

 ## ZBD Support Restrictions